1917–18 NHL season

-The 1917–18 NHL season was the first season of the National Hockey League (NHL) professional ice hockey league.
+The 1917–18 NHL season was the first season of the National Hockey League (NHL).
 The league was formed after the suspension of the National Hockey Association (NHA).
 Unwilling to continue dealing with Toronto Blueshirts owner Eddie Livingstone, the other NHA team owners formed the NHL, initially as a temporary measure after realizing the NHA constitution did not allow them to force Livingstone out.
 The Montreal Canadiens, Montreal Wanderers, and Ottawa Senators moved to the NHL.
 A then-temporary team, the Toronto Hockey Club, was formed to replace Livingstone's team, but the club played without an official nickname for the season.
 Meanwhile, the Quebec Bulldogs suspended operations prior to the season.

 The NHL constitution and rules basically were the same as the NHA.
 Play was held in two halves, December 19 to February 4, and February 6 to March 6.
 The Canadiens won the first half, and Toronto the second half.
 The Wanderers withdrew early in January 1918 after their rink, the Westmount Arena, burned down.
 Toronto won the NHL playoff and then won the Stanley Cup, by defeating the PCHA's Vancouver Millionaires three games to two in a best-of-five series.